 Comparison is one of the most important functions as it shows varying trends of different metrics and formulas.

 It is possible to analyze date ranges and segments (i.e., saved groups of users, as new customers or regular customers).

-All data that has been tracked in at least one of chosen time ranges is taken into consideration for the comparison.
-In the example, this is all data between August 27th and September 23rd, and between September 24th and October 21st.
+All data that has been tracked in at least one of the chosen time ranges is considered for the comparison.
+In the example, this is all data between August 27th and September 23rd and between September 24th and October 21st.

-The comparison column shows the relative and absolute difference of the metric values.
+The comparison column shows the relative and absolute differences of the metric values.